 CAPRESSA oversee the farmers growing the cocoa, looking at the way they harvest, process the cocoa and manage the seasons.
 Pauline now considers herself a bit of an expert; she trains, supports and monitors farmers’ progress, teaching better practices to producers.
 Pauline also sits on the security council at the cooperative and works to inspire single mothers who are members.
 “Before, there were women who would not know how to speak before many people.
 But now they are at school and speaking in front of lots of people.
 Today, they are learning.”

 We’re happy to say that Pauline’s story doesn’t stop there.
-She has recently purchased land with her Fairtrade Premium, saving little by little, and now she has started saving to build her own house.
+She has purchased land with her Fairtrade Premium, saving little by little, and now she has started saving to build her own house.

 Ben & Jerry’s support Pauline’s cooperative, plus a couple of others in the nearby area that produce Fairtrade cocoa.
 So next time you’re spooning a tub of chocolate fudge brownie, remember Pauline, and that by buying Fairtrade products you’re supporting Pauline and people like her to live better lives